MyTimeMachine: Personalized Facial Age Transformation: Method

-\textbf{Adaptive w-norm regularization.} During personalization, we observed that SAM struggles to capture distinct facial feature changes across ages, as illustrated in row 2 of Fig.~\ref{fig:age_reg}.
+During personalization, we observed that SAM struggles to capture distinct facial feature changes across ages, as illustrated in row 2 of Fig.~\ref{fig:age_reg}.
 We attribute this issue to the inversion-editability trade-off~\cite{tov_designing_2021, roich_pivotal_2021}.
 Specifically, the latent codes predicted by SAM are distant from the training distribution and the center of the latent space, $\overline{\mathcal{W}}$, reducing their editing capacity and making personalization challenging.
 This trade-off is particularly relevant in facial aging tasks.
 When the target age is close to the input age, we encourage the latent codes close to SAM’s pre-trained output, preserving inversion accuracy while staying distant from the average latent code $\overline{\mathcal{W}}$.
-As the target age diverges from the input age, greater deformations in head shape and facial texture are needed, requiring latent codes nearer to $\overline{\mathcal{W}}$ to facilitate editing.
+As the target age diverges from the input age, greater deformations in face structures are needed, requiring latent codes nearer to $\overline{\mathcal{W}}$ to facilitate editing.
+To address this, we propose adaptive W-norm regularization inspired by~\cite{richardson_encoding_2021}, where \(\mathcal{L}_{\text{reg}} = \lambda_\text{reg} \| \mathcal{W}_\text{tgt}^+ - \overline{\mathcal{W}} \| \) is used to constrain the latent codes.
+We further enhance this by making $\lambda_\text{reg}$ a cosine function, $\left<\cdot,\cdot\right>$, of the difference between input and target age \(\Delta_\text{age} = | a_i - a_\text{tgt} | \):